nickbar01234/vt-git-workshop/GitReference.md

   - Merge main to your branch
   - Push your changes

-> ❌ Never push directly to main; it's bad practice.
+> ❌ Never push directly to `main`, as that's bad practice.
 Checkout this [Stack Overflow post](https://stackoverflow.com/questions/46146491/prevent-pushing-to-master-on-github) to enable branch protection.

 > ❌ A PR should only address 1 feature / change.